ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/host-crd.md

 ## Host specification

-$AESproductName$ automates the creation of TLS certificates via the [Edge Policy Console](/docs/edge-stack/latest/topics/using/edge-policy-console), which provides HTTPS for your hosts.
+Emissary automates the creation of TLS certificates via the [Edge Policy Console](/docs/edge-stack/latest/topics/using/edge-policy-console), which provides HTTPS for your hosts.
 Note that **in order to have TLS and automatic HTTPS, your host must be an FQDN.**

 The Host CRD defines how $productName$ will be visible to the outside world.
 A minimal Host defines a hostname by which $productName$ will be reachable, but a Host can also tell $productName$ how to manage TLS, and which resources to examine for further configuration.